dki-lab/ArcaneQA/README.md

 ```

 ## Acknowledgement
-Many thanks to the feedbacks & helpful discussions from people in OSU NLP Group.
+Many thanks to the feedbacks&discussions from people in OSU NLP Group.

 ## Contact
 Please consider creating a new issue or directly sending an email to [Yu Gu](gu.826@osu.edu).